Overriding object Members

 (other.Degrees, other.Minutes, other.Seconds));

-While this snippet looks different than the record-generated version of Equals() shown in Listing 9.3, internally the tuple (System.ValueTuple<...>) uses EqualityComparer<T> as well.
+While this snippet looks different from the record-generated version of Equals() shown in Listing 9.3, internally the tuple (System.ValueTuple<...>) uses EqualityComparer<T> as well.
 In turn, EqualityComparer<T> relies on the type parameters implementation of IEquatable<T> (which contains only a single Equals<T>(T other) member).
 Therefore, to correctly override Equals, you need to implement IEquatable<T>.

 Once Equals() is overridden, there is a possible inconsistency.
 That is, two objects could return true for Equals() but false for the == operator because == performs a reference equality check by default.
 To correct this flaw, it is important to override the equals (==) and not equals (!=) operators as well.
-Of course, this code is generated for you as part of the record implementation as follows:
+Of course, this code is generated for you as part of the record implementation as you can see in Listing 9.18:

-public static bool operator ==(Coordinate left, Coordinate right) =>
+public static bool operator ==(Coordinate? left, Coordinate? right) =>

 ReferenceEquals(left, right) || (left?.Equals(right) ?? false);